catawiki/ios-xcode-app-module-template-legacy/README.md

 1. Create a group for new module in project tree
 2. Right click to `New file... -> AppModuleTests`
 3. Enter module name
 4. Skip the file name (don't change)
 5. Enjoy

+## VIPER Component Template
+### Purpose
+To save time setting up new VIPER component, and to avoid making mistakes in the setup (strong-weak references, using outdated conventions).

+### Usage
+1. Create a group for new component in project tree
+2. Right click to `New file... -> AppComponent`
+3. Enter component name
+4. Skip the file name (don't change)
+5. Enjoy